FERRET-bot/glass-stuff/README.md

 ## Just incase
 you did not get all of the correct node modules installed:

 1) ``npm install`` all of the modules
-2) DM Jaelyn, one of the Developers

 #### Status
-Not Released
-If you somehow can access this repo and you are not a developer, please DM the main owner, FERRET!
+public

+this repo is now public and can be viewed by everyone